MV Hjaltland: Service

 MV Hjaltland operates between Lerwick and Aberdeen, with a call at Kirkwall on some days.
 A walkway, built specifically for the current vessels, can take both foot and car passengers.
 She is also able to relieve on the Stromness to Scrabster crossing.

 Incidents and accidents

 In August 2012, a man died after falling overboard into the North Sea about 20 mi north of Fraserburgh.

 On 23 August 2013, MV Hjaltland was diverted from its normal route to assist with search and rescue efforts following the crash of a Super Puma helicopter 2 mi off the Shetland coast close to Sumburgh.
 The ferry was later used to transport the bodies of three of the crash victims to Aberdeen.

-On 9 September 2013, a passenger went missing from the boat during a sailing from Lerwick to Aberdeen.
-No body was ever recovered despite a major air and sea search.
+On 9 September 2013, a passenger went missing from the ship during a sailing from Lerwick to Aberdeen.
+No body was recovered despite a major air and sea search.